 You have the option to study abroad at one of the Champlain Abroad campuses during your junior year, in either Montreal, Canada or Dublin, Ireland.
 In Dublin, many students take the Non-Profit and Social Marketing course where they become involved with the nonprofit organization Hireland.
-In Montreal, students have the opportunity to explore the world of film production.
+In Montreal, students have the opportunity to explore the world of film production through the Montreal Filmmaking Summer Program.
 Alternatively, you can take a semester studying anywhere in the world through our Global Partners Program or one of our third-party international study partners.

 Working closely with your Program Director, you will be able to accommodate a semester abroad, which could potentially include an international internship, while satisfying all of the required coursework for your Broadcast & Streaming Media major.

 "Global Appreciation" has emerged as an essential competency employers seek.
 Champlain has taken a proactive approach to cultivating this competency by ensuring that international learning is embedded in the College's curriculum.